 - [00:23:19] The Reno Library

 “There are lots of things that you need to take into account when you’re styling a property for sale.
 And so I think one of the components that often gets missed is that people sort of assume that having styling, having design training is all that they need.
-But it’s really critical to actually have styling specific training that can really show you in it and provide further information in terms of things you need to be considering when you’re styling for sale.”
+But it’s really critical to actually have styling-specific training that can really show you in it and provide further information in terms of things you need to be considering when you’re styling for sale.”

 Well, hello, everyone.
 It’s Bernadette back with another episode of She Renovates.
 Today, I’m interviewing Dimitra Oldham.
 Dimitra did one of our very early training and utilises her skills to stage properties for sale, and she also renovates for clients.
 Now, Dimitra caught my eye when she was recently featured in a book celebrating high achievers in the Australian Institute of Home Staging which is a business owned by Naomi Findlay.
 Now, Dimitra built a very successful business and I think you’re going to enjoy this episode.

-Bernadette: Well, hello, it’s Bernadette back with another episode of She Renovates.
+Bernadette Janson: Well, hello, it’s Bernadette back with another episode of She Renovates.
 And today I have a guest in Dimitra Oldman.
 So Dimitra was one of our very early students.
 She came through our training quite a few years ago.
-Dimitra is a stylist, a property stylist I guess you would say and a renovator.
+Dimitra is a stylist, a property stylist I guess you would say, and a renovator.
 And I think she sort of demonstrates how incredibly versatile the skills that we nurture are and can transfer and enhance quite a few different career paths.
 So, Dimitra’s built a successful business.
 And I’ll let her tell you a bit about that in a minute.
 And over to you, Dimitra.
-So do you want to firstly tell us a bit about what you do?
+So do you want to first tell us a bit about what you do?

 Dimitra Oldham: Hi, Bernadette.
 And thank you so much for having me on the show today.
 Yes, certainly.
 I have a property styling company based in Sydney up on the north shore at the moment.
 And we service a lot of the up on the north shore and those in lower north shore and northern beaches.
 My background is predominantly I’ve been styling, I guess, for about 15 years now.
 I started off while I was in the U.S. We were living over there for a few years and then brought that back with me to Australia.
 Just over the amount of time we just sort of built up a business.
 We initially started with renovating properties for investors to be able to increase their rental returns and their profits, their capital in their properties.
 And then as time sort of got on, the property styling business started to develop further along the way.